TITLE 77: PUBLIC HEALTH

 d) The placement agency may accept proof that the worker has successfully completed a training program at or through another licensed home services agency within the prior year (previous 365 days).
 The home services placement agency shall not give a worker an assignment until the worker has first passed a competency evaluation given by the agency.
 The competency evaluation shall ensure that the home services worker is competent to provide the services required in his or her assignment.
 The competency evaluation or proof of prior training at a licensed home services agency within the prior year shall address each of the following subjects:

 1) The employee's job responsibilities and limitations;

-2) Communication skills in areas such as with persons who are hard of hearing, have dementia, or have other special needs;
+2) Communication skills relating to persons who are hard of hearing, have dementia, or have other special needs;

-3) Observing, reporting and documenting client status and the service furnished, including changes in functional ability and mental status demonstrated by the client;
+3) Observing, reporting and documenting client status and the care or service provided, including changes in functional ability and mental status demonstrated by the client;

 4) Performing personal care tasks for clients, including: bathing; skin care; hair care; nail care; mouth care; shaving; dressing; feeding; assistance with ambulation; exercise and transfers; positioning; toileting; and medication reminding;

 5) Assisting in the use of specific adaptive equipment, such as a mechanical lifting device, if the worker will be working with clients who use the device;

-6) Basic hygiene and basic infection control practices;
+6) Basic hygiene and basic infection prevention and control practices;

 7) Maintaining a clean, safe and healthy environment;

 8) Basic personal and environmental safety precautions;

-9) Recognizing emergencies and knowledge of emergency procedures, including basic first aid and implementation of a client's emergency preparedness plan;
+9) Recognizing emergencies and initiating emergency procedures, including basic first aid and implementation of a client's emergency preparedness plan;

 10) Confidentiality of client's personal, financial and health information;

 14) Any other task that the agency may choose to have the worker perform.